 Going Up to the Mountain – Jeremiah 31

-Although Judah was facing seventy years of exile in Babylon, the prophet Jeremiah sent them a message of encouragement from the Lord regarding the future of their families and their nation.
-God promised to return them to the land and to bless it, ultimately making it His habitation and a destination for all the all the nations of the world.
+Although Judah was facing a seventy year exile in Babylon, the prophet Jeremiah sent them a message of encouragement from the Lord regarding the future of their families and their nation.
+God promised to return them to the land and to bless it, ultimately making it His habitation and a destination for all the nations of the world.

 Again I will build you, and you shall be built,